apache/tez/tez-tools/tez-tfile-parser/README.txt

 Build/Install:
 ==============
-1. "mvn clean package" should create "tfile-parser-1.0-SNAPSHOT.jar" would be created in ./target directory
+1. "mvn clean package" should create "tfile-parser-x.y.z-SNAPSHOT.jar" would be created in ./target directory

 Running pig with tez:
 ====================